kaku2015/PhotoVaultDocs/FAQ.md

 - **Q: Forget password.**
 - A: In case you forget your password, simply enter a number 11223344 into Calculator and long press '=', then retrieve your password by entering answer of your security question.

-- **Q: Why does the photo still exist in the phone album after it is added to the PrivacySafe.**
+- **Q: Why does the photo still exist in the phone album after it is added to the Sgallery.**
 - A: Some mobile phones have a system built-in cloud synchronization services, such as Huawei, Xiaomi and so on.
-When you add a photo or video to the PrivacySafe, the source file will be automatically deleted by the PrivacySafe.
+When you add a photo or video to the Sgallery, the source file will be automatically deleted by the Sgallery.
 However, when cloud services are turned on and allow automatic synchronization, they are automatically recovered from the phone cloud.
-After adding photos or videos to the PrivacySafe, go to the system album and wait a few seconds, when the files are restored, manually delete them.
+After adding photos or videos to the Sgallery, go to the system album and wait a few seconds, when the files are restored, manually delete them.

 - **Q: Some photos or videos are not displayed when adding an encrypted file**
 - A: This problem will occur when the photo or video is not automatically scanned into the system media library.